Core Technology Components

 A simple way to think about this is by imagining a man with two bags.
 One bag is full of Fedimint bitcoin, one bag is full of Lightning bitcoin and he is willing to sell either for the other.

 These users will accept Fedimint bitcoin to pay a lightning invoice on your behalf, or accept incoming lightning invoices and pay you in Fedimint bitcoin.

 These payments are secured in both the Fedimint and the lightning network using a common Hash Time Lock Contract.

 This in effect "extends" the lightning route 1 more hop into the federation and ties together the success of both payments.

-The lightning never "transforms" into Fedimint bitcoin it is more a balance sheet exercise for the lightning gateway operator.
+Lightning bitcoin never "transforms" into Fedimint bitcoin, completing the swap is more like a balance sheet exercise for the lightning gateway operator.